najnesnaj/deden-invest/manual/turkey.rst

 A report from EMFI predicts an inversion of the yield curve and an inflation of (70%)!! for 2022.
 “SELL” is the advice to bondowners ….

+Future outlook : an inversion of the yield curve in the US is a reasonable predictor of recession.
+So somewhere 2022-2023 there should be a buying opportunity.

 .. math:: \beta\Gamma